davewalker60/pmdup/index.md

 ---

 ## with Feb 12 pre-camp prep & dance
 ### <span style="color:red">*Website creation in progress...
-Most everything on this site still needs team collaboration.
+Most everything on this site still needs team collaboration (and accenting with photos that display well on a phone).
 Nothing, **including dates and prices**, is finialized yet...<br><br>As we discussed at our wrap up meeting in PM, the intention of the site is to replace last year's Google Doc with concise chunks of text, easily readable on a phone (as well as computer), that provide info about camp as well as external activities available in QRoo both during and after camp.<br><br>I look forward to collaborating when the time is right!
 To keep updating organized, click **Feedback** at the top of any page ('cept this one - just send me an email for this one) at any time and capture your ideas for improving that page.
 Thanks!*</span>
 ### {% include_relative pages/snippets/registration-open.md %} *[Learn more here.](pages/booking-las-arenas.md)*
 {% include image.html file="PM24.png" caption="Photo courtesy David Weihnacht" %}

 Each February, we gather together in Puerto Morelos, Quintana Roo, Mexico (20 miles south of the Cancun airport) for a Dances of Universal Peace retreat.

 Even though the once quaint seaside village is growing and changing, we still love it there and continue to gather as a DUP community each winter to eat, dance, pray, relax, swim, sun, and adventure together.